 The Department of Children and Families is charged with protecting children from abuse and neglect and strengthening families.
-There are currently 8,000 children in foster care across Massachusetts and 40,095 children in all served by the Department.
+There are currently 7,000 children in foster care across Massachusetts and over 40,000 children in all served by the Department.
 With the understanding that every child is entitled to a home that is free from abuse and neglect, DCF’s vision is to ensure the safety of children in a manner that holds the best hope of nurturing a sustained, resilient network of relationships to support the child’s growth and development into adulthood.
 DCF programs include foster care, adoption, adolescent services and domestic violence services.

 About the Massachusetts Adoption Resource Exchange